micmejia/bible-dump/AMPC/1 Peter/1 Pet 5.md

-And [then] when the Chief Shepherd is revealed, you will win the [^a]conqueror's crown of glory.
+And [then] when the Chief Shepherd is revealed, you will win the conqueror's crown of glory.